-Approximately $11.6\pm$ acres of the site are within the 100-year flood plain located west of the Amenia Cascade Brook near the front entrance.
+Approximately 11.6± acres of the site are within the 100-year flood plain located west of the Amenia Cascade Brook near the front entrance.
 All other areas of the Site appear to be outside of the 100-year flood plain.

-According to the Wetland Delineation Report prepared for the project, there are eight streams (natural and constructed) on the Site, two of which are perennial (flow year-round) and six of which are intermittent (dry some of the time).
+According to the Wetland Delineation Report prepared for the project, there are eight streams on the Site, two of which are perennial (flow year-round) and six of which are intermittent (dry some of the time).
 One of the perennial streams is the Amenia Cascade Brook, which enters the Site south of Route 44, traverses along the eastern property boundary, and exits the Site near the existing golf course entrance on Route 22.
 The other perennial stream is unnamed.
 The stream flows southeasterly and drains into the Amenia Cascade Brook off the Site.
 The remaining streams are denoted on the wetland delineation map.
-There are 10 natural wetlands and 4 constructed wetlands located throughout the Site, totaling approximately 35+/- acres.
+There are 12 wetlands located throughout the Site, totaling approximately 36 acres.

 The Site currently obtains water from a combination of sources.
 The existing clubhouse is served by a water supply system consisting of an on-site groundwater supply well, water treatment equipment, and finished water storage.
 The existing golf course irrigation system is a separate and independent system used to irrigate the tees, greens, and fairways.
-In total, approximately $135\pm$ acres are currently irrigated.
+In total, approximately 135± acres are currently irrigated.
 Irrigation water is drawn from a natural pond on the Site and distributed via a network of underground piping to irrigation sprinklers.
 The irrigation pond is fed by a natural spring source, a small on-site stream, and by stormwater runoff from the Site.